Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Cross-Namespace Attacks

 \mypar{Example}

-Operators often interact with cluster-scoped resources, ClusterRole or ClusterRoleBinding, because some applications require elevated or cluster-wide permissions to operate correctly.
-An insecure implementation occurs when an Operator accepts namespace-scoped resources and assigns a ClusterRole and ClusterRoleBinding to the requesting namespace.
-An attacker restricted in a namespace could thus craft the malicious resource illustrated in the YAML file of \autoref{fig:cluster-scoped-sample}.
+ClusterRole and ClusterRoleBinding are two cluster-scoped built-in resources in Kubernetes.
+It can grant cluster-wide permissions to a ServiceAccount, a built-in namespace-scoped resource that provides an identity for applications to access the Kubernetes API.
+Some Kubernetes applications require mounting a ServiceAccount with cluster-wide permissions to access the Kubernetes API and operate correctly.
+Thus, when deploying such an application in a specified namespace, their Operators will create a ServiceAccount in that namespace, mount it on the application, and create a ClusterRoleBinding to grant cluster-wide permission to that ServiceAccount.
+An insecure implementation occurs when an Operator accepts \namespace-scoped resources and creates a ClusterRoleBinding to a ServiceAccount in the requesting namespace.
+An attacker restricted to a namespace could thus craft the malicious resource illustrated in the YAML file of \autoref{fig:cluster-scoped-sample}.
 He deploys a resource with \textit{metadata.namespace} setting to \textit{attacker}, which means the resource is deployed in the \textit{attacker} namespace.

 The Operator monitors \textit{App} custom resources.
-It finds the malicious resource deployed by the attacker, and creates ClusterRoleBinding towards a ServiceAccount in the attacker's namespace.
-Thus, the attacker can impersonate the ServiceAccount in his authorized namespace to escalate his privilege, gaining cluster-level permissions.
+It finds the malicious resource deployed by the attacker, creates a ServiceAccount in the attacker's namespace, and then creates a ClusterRoleBinding towards that ServiceAccount to grant it cluster-wide permissions.
+Since the ServiceAccount is created in the attacker's namespace, the attacker can impersonate the ServiceAccount to escalate his privilege, gaining cluster-wide permissions granted by ClusterRoleBinding.
+In short, such a vulnerability can be leveraged to directly elevate the permissions of attackers.

 \mypar{Impact} Insecure Cluster-Scoped Resource References allow attackers to escalate privileges and affect resources across all namespaces in a cluster.
 The specific severity and effect of this vulnerability depend on which cluster-scoped resources the Operator interacts with.
-For instance, if an Operator insecurely assigns a ClusterRole or ClusterRoleBinding as dictated by namespace-scoped resources, an attacker can gain cluster-level permissions.
-The detail permissions assigned depend on the implementation of Operators.
+For instance, if an Operator insecurely creates a ClusterRole or ClusterRoleBinding as dictated by \namespace-scoped resources, an attacker can gain cluster-level permissions.
+The detailed permissions assigned depend on the implementation of Operators.